AhmadAymanBahaa/Bioinformatics/README.md

 # Bioinformatics - Sequence Allignment
-# Dot Matrix & Needleman-Wunch Algorithm
+## Dot Matrix & Needleman-Wunch Algorithms

  This repository contains implementations to different algorithms used in the Bioinformatics field.
  The following algorithms are suitable for **Global** DNA sequence allignment.